 Carrera DIGITAL 132 Chevrolet Corvette Sting Ray 427

-From the road to the racetrack
+From the road to the race track

 Carrera DIGITAL 132 Chevrolet Corvette Sting Ray 427 'No. 8'

-Item No. 20030757
+Art.
+No. 20030757

-From the road to the racetrack
+From the road to the race track

 As I said, the basic design is now 15 years old.

-But actually I wanted to write a few more sentences about the Corvette Grand Sport program.
+But I actually wanted to write a few more sentences about the Corvette Grand Sport program.

 CoMod Lotus